great-expectations/great_expectations/docs/docusaurus/docs/terms/data_context.md

 The Data Context helps you create components such as Data Sources, Checkpoints, and Expectation Suites and manage where the information about those components is stored.

-For production deployments, you will want to define these components according to your source data systems and production environment.
+For production deployments, you will want to define these components according to your Data Source and production environment.
 This may include storing information about those components in something other than your local environment.
-To view implementation examples for specific environments and source data systems, see [Integrations](https://docs.greatexpectations.io/docs/category/integrations).
+To view implementation examples for specific environments and Data Sources, see [Integrations](https://docs.greatexpectations.io/docs/category/integrations).

-## GX Cloud compatability
+## GX Cloud compatibility

 Because your Data Context contains the entirety of your GX project, GX Cloud can reference it to permit seamless upgrading from open source GX to GX Cloud.

-## Instantiating a DataContext
+## Instantiating a Data Context

 After you've created a Data Context, you'll likely start future work by instantiating a `DataContext` in Python.
 For example: